zulip/zulip/docs/subsystems/sending-messages.md

 significant delay in rendering the message and delivering it to other users.

-* For this case, Zulip's backend markdown processor will render the message without including the URL embeds/previews, but it will add a deferred work item into the `embed_links` queue.
+* For this case, Zulip's backend Markdown processor will render the message without including the URL embeds/previews, but it will add a deferred work item into the `embed_links` queue.

 * The [queue processor](../subsystems/queuing.md) for the
-`embed_links` queue will fetch the URLs, and then if they return results, rerun the markdown processor and notify clients of the updated message `rendered_content`.
+`embed_links` queue will fetch the URLs, and then if they return results, rerun the Markdown processor and notify clients of the updated message `rendered_content`.

 * We reuse the `update_message` framework (used for